 It is 1.5 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-To complete the requirements of the Master of Education (Leadership and Management) (Progressive level entry), students must successfully four core (compulsory) topics, including research preparation and project topics, and at least three topics with a leadership and management focus as well as option topics chosen from an extensive range of available option topics.
+To complete the requirements of the Master of Education (Leadership and Management) (Progressive level entry), students must successfully four core (compulsory) subjects, including research preparation and project subjects, and at least three subjects with a leadership and management focus as well as elective subjects chosen from an extensive range of available electives.